JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

  - *1 hour* writing up rotor in python and creating data analysis jupyter notebook
  - *1 hours* writing up data analysis tool

+### 21 Jan 2022

+ - *1.5 hour* Adding data to be saved and creating a variant of the app without the tutorial video
+ - *0.5 hours* setting up calender booking with *calendly*
+ - *1 hour* testing WebGL without video
+   - works great except...
+   - cannot copy to clipboard
+   - cannot email
+   - Overlapping UI Element in Graph scene - fixed
+ - *1 hour* alternative WebGL specific emailing
+   - still does not work with itch.io
+ - *1.5 hours* researching other places to host game
+   - new grounds - email works
+ - *0.5 hours* transferring questionnaire from google docs to google forms and creating a checklist for when running the experiment
+ - *0.5 hours* rewriting script for tutorial covering rotation

 TODO:
- 1. Read and reword Johns Intro
+ 1. ~~Read and reword Johns Intro~~
  2. Better Tutorial Explanations of rotation
    - 2 planes of rotation at once
    - 2D vs 3D, 3D vs 4D rotations
- 3. Variant of Program without Tutorial
+ 3. ~~Variant of Program without Tutorial~~
+   - ~~Test if WebGL can Email me with eduroam~~
-   - Test if WebGL can Email me with eduroam
+   - Test if NewGrounds can Email me with eduroam
+   - Get working WebGL copy to clipboard
  4. Test entire system properly
- 5. Calender booking thing
+ 5. ~~Calender booking thing~~
  6. Advertise Experiment
  7. Start Dissertation
  8. Data Analysis